-GDP per capita USD: 36.539
+GDP per capita USD: 36 946 (2015)

 With the entry into force of its Sustainable Development Act in 2006, Québec adopted a new institutional framework to ensure greater coherence in the government’s actions regarding sustainable development.
 This Act establishes 16 principles of sustainable development, inspired by the Rio Declaration of 1992, which the government must take into account when implementing its decisions and policies.
 The Act also imposes an obligation on the government to follow and periodically renew sustainable development strategies, which provide broad orientations for governmental actions.
 The Act also provides for the development and implementation of Sustainable Development Action Plans by all Québec government ministries and agencies (involving more than 130 public organizations).
 Québec is almost half way through its second Sustainable Development Strategy, which covers the period 2015-2020.

 To reach these targets, Québec is implementing several policies and measures contained in its 2013-2020 Climate Change Action Plan.
-At the heart of this plan lies Québec’s cap-and-trade system which started its operations in 2013, and which was linked to California’s system in 2014, thereby creating the largest carbon market in North America under the auspices of the Western Climate Initiative (WCI).
-It is also the only carbon market to have been designed, developed and operated by subnational governments of different countries.
-The neighbouring province of Ontario is scheduled to link its cap-and-trade system to the WCI carbon market in the world.
+At the heart of this plan lies Québec’s cap-and-trade system which started its operations in 2013, and which was linked to California’s system in 2014 thus creating the biggest carbon market in North America and the first to be designed and operated by subnational governments of different countries.
+In September 2017, Québec, California and Ontario signed an agreement to officially integrate their cap and trade systems on January 1st 2018, thus creating the second largest carbon market in the world.

+This valuable expertise is increasingly being used, both within Québec and abroad, by companies and municipalities seeking to reduce costs related to climate change.
+As an example, the five biggest cities in Québec are using this expertise to develop climate change adaptation plans.
 Québec is aware that strong global cooperation is essential for meeting the climate challenge and is answering the call from the United Nations Framework Convention on Climate Change (UNFCCC) for increased funding to fight climate change in developing countries that are most vulnerable to its impacts.
 To that end, Québec launched the International Climate Cooperation Program that supports, through technology transfer and capacity building, cooperation projects between Québec’s academic, international cooperation and private sector communities on one hand, and designated Francophone countries on the other.

 Québec also formally endorsed the Convention on Biological Diversity (CBD) in 1992, and is currently working to meet the objectives of the CBD’s Strategic Plan for Biodiversity 2011-2020.
 In October 2013, it published its Government Biological Diversity Guidelines as a first step to reaching the Aichi Targets.
 The new approach was the result of consultations between various government departments and civil society actors, and is based on the environmental, economic and social dimensions of sustainable development, all of which considered fundamental and indivisible.
 These three issues are subdivided into seven major government guidelines, which are based on the twenty Aichi Targets, and enable action on all of its fronts.
 The guidelines constitute proactive tools for mainstreaming biodiversity in all government areas of endeavour.